RohanDebroy/heroku-buildpack-wkhtmltopdf/README.md

 ##  About <a name = "about"></a>

-This buildpack downloads and extracts the most recent [wkhtmltopdf](https://wkhtmltopdf.org/) binaries and works on `heroku-18` and `heroku-20` stacks.
+This buildpack downloads and extracts the [wkhtmltopdf](https://wkhtmltopdf.org/) binaries and works on `heroku-18`, `heroku-20` and `heroku-22` stacks.

-- This buildpack downloads wkhtmltopdf v0.12.6-1 for `heroku-20` stack and v0.12.5 for `heroku-18` stack.
+- This buildpack downloads wkhtmltopdf v0.12.6.1-2 for `heroku-22`, v0.12.6-1 for `heroku-20` stack and v0.12.5 for `heroku-18` stack.
-- This buildpack may support future wkhtmltopdf binary releases(not tested yet) through Aptfile.
+- This buildpack can bypass stack detection if the url to the wkhtmltopdf binary is provided through Aptfile.

 ## Changelog <a name = "changelog"></a>
 - v1.0 (initial release)